The Night of Altars in San Miguel de Allende

 Lady of Sorrow overlooking our street Orizaba

-This is altar next “aborotes” we go to buy mild, juice, cheese and fruits.
+This is the altar next “aborotes” we go to buy mild, juice, cheese and fruits.

-Below is old but well written poetic article about this event.
+Below is an old but well-written poetic article about this event.

 Click here to read

-And below is a short video I took last, since many altars are accompanied by music.
+Below is a short video I took last since many altars are accompanied by music.

-Dear readers, all blogs written by me and me only.
+Dear readers, all blogs are written by me and me only.
 Spelling mistakes are not due to the lack of education.
 English is my third language and now I am learning Spanish too.
-Thus, no judgments please and enjoy blogs.
+Thus, no judgments please, and enjoy blogs.